-Even in watching the previews for the film you can pick apart the differences, such as there being five expedition members, those member carrying weapons, etc. In the book there were only four members of the expedition, with the Linguist getting cold feet before entering Area X. The four women set up base camp at a predetermined location, and while they do spend nights away from base camp, they aren't meandering around Area X looking for a place to set up shop each and every day.
-In fact, their main focuses in the first book is the lighthouse and the topographical anomaly.
+Even in watching the previews for the film you can pick apart the differences, such as there being five expedition members, those member carrying weapons, etc. In the book, there were only four members of the expedition, with the Linguist getting cold feet before entering Area X. The four women set up base camp at a predetermined location, and while they do spend nights away from base camp, they aren't meandering around Area X looking for a place to set up shop each and every day.
+In fact, their main focuses in the first book are the lighthouse and the topographical anomaly.

 While the topographical anomaly (or tower as the Biologist calls it) is not necessarily seen in the film, there are traces of its existence in the hole that Natalie Portman climbs down inside the lighthouse at the end of the movie.
 Not the staircase or the words that seem to be moving scrawled on the wall, but the room does pulse a little and there is a being of light at the bottom.
 In the book, that being turns out to be the Lighthouse Keeper, seen by The Biologist in a picture in the book version.
-The Lighthouse Keeper even gets his own chapters in the final book of the trilogy for added context as to what came before the creation of Area X. With the timeline of how long ago the comet hit being minimized to three years (~30 years in the books), it's understandable that Garland moved away from the Lighthouse Keeper story, but it also means that we're unlikely to see the younger version of the Psycologist playing on the rocks in by the lighthouse any subsequent films, too.
+The Lighthouse Keeper even gets his own chapters in the final book of the trilogy for added context as to what came before the creation of Area X. With the timeline of how long ago the comet hit being minimized to three years (~30 years in the books), it's understandable that Garland moved away from the Lighthouse Keeper story, but it also means that we're unlikely to see the younger version of the Psychologist playing on the rocks in by the lighthouse any subsequent films, too.

 The storyline of the husband (Oscar Issac) is true at its most base form - he went into Area X and made it out, but something was wrong with the man that returned- but he dies before she goes into Area X.